caleb-harrison/SeatGeek-API/README.md

 - Fetching recommended events from API based on user's location and a favorited event
 - Fetching images from API

-Although these challenges were something I hadn't done before, I was quickly able to break down what I wanted to accomplish, do research, and eventually implement the solution.
+Although these challenges were fairly new to me, I was quickly able to break down what I wanted to accomplish, do extensive research, and eventually implement the solution.

 >**This project, among others in the last 6-8 months, has highlighted to me that iOS app development is what I love to do and what best encapsulates my skillset.
 I have tried many types of software development and explored other computer science options and mobile application development–specifically iOS app development–brings together all of my favorite portions of development.
-Mobile app development allows me to constantly show my eye for design while also being able to solve real-world problems and see them unfold before my eyes as I progress.**
+Mobile app development allows me to constantly show my eye for design while also being able to solve real-world problems and see them unfold before my eyes.**

->**Working for a company such as Fetch Rewards while being able to do what I love would be a dream come true.
+>**Working for a company such as Fetch Rewards and being able to do what I love would be a dream come true.
-I hope that my passion can be conveyed in my work here and potentially further in a future conversation!
-Thank you so much for taking the time to review my submission.**
+I hope that my passion can be conveyed in my work here and potentially be conveyed further in a future conversation!
+Thank you so much for taking the time to review my submission and I hope to speak with you soon!**

 >**– Caleb Harrison ❤️**